-I am fully accredited and registered with the United Kingdom Council for Psychotherapy (UKCP) as a Humanistic and Integrative Psychotherapist and Psychotherapeutic Counsellor.
+I am fully accredited and registered with the United Kingdom Council for Psychotherapy (UKCP) as a Humanistic and Integrative Psychotherapist, and Psychotherapeutic Counsellor.
 My accrediting organisation is the Universities Psychotherapy and Counselling Association (UPCA).
 I am fully insured and work in line with the ethical and practice code of the UKCP.
 This can be found on the following website: www.upca.org.uk.
 I am also an experienced Mental Health Nurse registered with the Nursing and Midwifery Council).
-I have a current Enhanced CRB clearance (issued October 2012) required for working with vulnerable people.
-I am currently undertaking a PhD on the nature of what is therapeutic.
+I have just finished a PhD which explores the nature of what is therapeutic.

-PhD student: On the nature of therapeutic knowledge in Mental Health Nursing (current studies with Roehampton University, Surrey).
+PhD completed January 2018: On the nature of therapeutic knowledge in Mental Health Nursing (with the Psychology Dept., Roehampton University, Surrey).

 Advanced Existential Practise: London City University (2010).